They decided to not renew their apartment lease in Dubai and instead spend the entire summer travelling on a self-funded trip

 When they weren’t rustling up salads using the local produce or cooking instant noodles, Loan and Kaouthar sampled the local cuisine during their stopovers – Loan lavishes high praise on the food in Turkey, especially the ‘incredible’ grilled skewers in Silvan.
 Other major highlights of the trip were cruising through the Kurdistan region of Iraq, visiting the Red Valley in Cappadocia, catching their first glimpse of the Mediterranean Sea in Antalya and staying in Kas.
 But the smaller moments made the trip even more remarkable: like camping at the gorgeous Şirnak Province in Turkey, which is nestled next to the borders with Syria and Iraq.
 “Nobody really knows that place,” says Loan.
 “There are beautiful mountains and lush greenery everywhere.
 And absolutely incredible, hospitable people.”

-The most secluded place they’ve been to so far is Kaymakam Çeşmesi, also in Turkey – Loan says the local village has about 2500 inhabitants.
-“In the morning, we only saw two people and the local shepherd with his sheep.
-That’s it.
-There wasn’t a single house in sight.”
+The most secluded place they’ve been to so far is Yeniaslanbaşar, in Şirnak Province — Loan says the village has about 2,500 inhabitants.
+“It was our first night of camping and the only two people we saw the next morning were one guy going for work at the top of the mountain on his pickup truck and the local shepherd with his sheep,” says Loan.

 The couple felt incredibly safe throughout the trip, but Loan cautions that it’s important to not ignore the risks.
 “Just do your research before you go … There is some military activity in the north of Iraq and other places along the Syrian border and border with Turkey.
 So basically, just stick to the main highway, main cities and so on.
 Be smart, and you will be fine.”